mac-s-g/react-json-view/README.md

 ### To-Do's
 1. Improve documentation for `onAdd` and `onDelete` props
 2. Improve style organization
-3. Continue size analysis and remove larger dependencies from build where possible.
+3. Continue size analysis and remove larger dependencies from build where possible
-4. As always, improve test quality and coverage.
+4. As always, improve test quality and coverage
+5. update screenshots and docs in README